OilProducts/fz/README.md

   - [ ] Libc Variants: Start with statically compiled binaries, then expand to handle dynamically linked targets using glibc, uclibc, and musl.

-  - [x] Emulation: Basic qemu-user integration via a GDB-based collector enables cross-architecture fuzzing.
+  - [x] Emulation: Automatic architecture detection launches the appropriate qemu-user when needed for cross-architecture fuzzing.

 - Execution Model